vacp2p/rfc/content/docs/rfcs/17/README.md

 If the `epoch` attached to the message is more than `max_epoch_gap` apart from the routing peer's current `epoch` then the message is discarded and considered invalid.
 This is to prevent a newly registered peer from spamming the system by messaging for all the past epochs.
 `max_epoch_gap` is a system parameter for which we provide some recommendations in section [Recommended System Parameters](#recommended-system-parameters).

+**Merkle Root Validation**
+The routing peers MUST check whether the provided Merkle root in the `RateLimitProof` is valid.
+It can do so by maintaining a local set of valid Merkle roots, which consist of `acceptable_root_window_size` past roots.
+This allows peers which are not well connected to the network to be able to send messages, accounting for network delay.
+This network delay is related to the nature of asynchronous network conditions, which means that peers see membership changes asynchronously, and therefore may have differing local Merkle trees.
+See [Recommended System Parameters](#recommended-system-parameters) on choosing an appropriate `acceptable_root_window_size`.

 **Proof Verification**
 The routing peers MUST check whether the zero-knowledge proof `proof` is valid.